Richardbills/virtual-assistant/README.md

 - https://vueschool.io/articles/vuejs-tutorials/the-ultimate-guide-for-using-vue-js-with-laravel/

 ## Credits
-Application developed by Ebenezer Babalola https://www.linkedin.com/in/ebenezer-babalola-654493158/
+Application developed by Richard Iloanusi https://www.linkedin.com/in/ebenezer-babalola-654493158/

 ## Diagnostic Criteria
 Mental health professionals often use diagnostic criteria from the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) or similar resources.
 According to DSM-5, a diagnosis of Major Depressive Disorder (MDD) requires:

 At least five of the common symptoms
+At least 71% of response in each category should be true to assume likelihood of diagnosis